Diagnostic Medical Sonography (A)

 Henry Ford Health System DMS Program

-This is a 24-month accredited program in a hospital setting, specializing in Abdominal, Obstetrical & Gynecological and Musculoskeletal Sonography.
-Link to Program information, curriculum and outcomes.
+This is a 24-month accredited program in a hospital setting, specializing in Abdominal, Obstetrics & Gynecology and Musculoskeletal Sonography.

-This is a 21-month accredited program in a hospital setting, specializing in Abdominal, Obstetrical & Gynecological, and Vascular Sonography.
-Link to Program information, curriculum and outcomes.
+This is a 21-month accredited program in a hospital setting, specializing in Abdominal, Obstetrics & Gynecology, and Vascular Sonography.

 Pre-Professional Course Curriculum - DMS Major